November 12, 2024

 Ergonomic coaches helped participating surgeons learn about the ACS Surgical Ergonomics Recommendations, while applying them in a simulated environment at three stations with open, laparoscopic, and robotic surgery equipment.
 In addition, a certified physical therapist will share different stretching exercise protocols that can be implemented in the OR, between cases, or at home.

 This year’s iteration of the Surgical Metrics Project, the fourth since it was initiated in 2019, offered an opportunity for individual surgeons to learn more about the future of digital healthcare and optimizing their practice.
-Participants had the opportunity to become research participants themselves by completing short but challenging operative tasks while wearing motion sensors on their fingers and EEG sensors forehead to record motions and thought processes.
+Participants had the opportunity to become research participants themselves by completing short but challenging operative tasks while wearing motion sensors on their fingers and EEG sensors on their foreheads to record motions and thought processes.

 The Annual Business Meeting of Members convened on October 22, with Dr. Sutton presiding.
 Following a series of reports from the Board of Regents (BoR), Board of Governors (BoG), ACS Foundation, and the ACS Professional Association Political Action Committee, new ACS Officers and other officials were elected for 2024–2025.